totakke/cavia/README.md

 [![Build Status](https://travis-ci.org/totakke/cavia.svg?branch=master)](https://travis-ci.org/totakke/cavia)
 [![Dependency Status](https://www.versioneye.com/user/projects/54f98ad74f3108b7d2000231/badge.svg?style=flat)](https://www.versioneye.com/user/projects/54f98ad74f3108b7d2000231)

 In some cases, tests of a project require large-size files.
-Codes for parser, I/O, etc. should be tested by various kinds of files.
+Codes for parsing, I/O, etc. should be tested by various kinds of files.
 But generally, SCM is not good for controlling such large test files.
-One of the solutions is using another tools like git-annex.
-Some Clojurians, however, may think that they want to solve it in the Clojure ecosystem. cavia is useful for such developers. cavia is written by Clojure, so it can be directly used in a project and source codes. cavia downloads test resources from remotes and checks their hash before tests, and provides convenience functions to access the resources.
+One of the solutions is using other tools like git-annex.
+Some Clojurians, however, may think that they want to solve it in the Clojure ecosystem. cavia is useful for such developers. cavia is written by Clojure so that it can be directly used in a project and source codes. cavia downloads test resources from remotes and checks their hash before tests and provides convenience functions to access the resources.

 ## Installation